Nervous system regulation for Female Founders: what actually works (and why breathing apps don't)

 Quick Answer

 Nervous system regulation for female founders means giving your body repeated, physical evidence that you're safe — not eventually safe, right now safe.
+According to Stephen Porges' Polyvagal Theory (2011), your nervous system operates through three states controlled by the vagus nerve: ventral vagal (regulated, connected), sympathetic (activated, protective), and dorsal vagal (shutdown, frozen).
 You can't think your way out of dysregulation.
-Your nervous system operates below the level of thought, which is why most stress advice doesn't stick.
+Your nervous system runs below the level of thought — which is why most stress advice doesn't stick.

 The Bit Nobody Tells You